mwhailie/Multithread-Projects/README.md

 ## akka Actor

-- Developped an akka program for counting and estimating the number of vowels in a set of English text files.
+- Developped a message sending system using akka framework to count and estimate the number of vowels in a set of text files.